-Need to add some text about the general program & include the words performance opportunities (spectrum), applied lessons, singing, etc so that they can jump to the section on the page.
-The minor in music production focuses on the techniques and technologies of music audio production, providing students with the necessary skills to perform as an audio engineer or record producer.
+The MINOR in MUSIC PRODUCTION focuses on the techniques and technologies of music audio production, providing students with the necessary skills to perform as an audio engineer or record producer.
 The program was designed to create a foundation in musicianship and technical skills needed in the professional area of audio production.
 The student will gain experience in song-craft and composition, audio engineering and digital audio workstation (DAW) usage, including editing, mixing and mastering techniques.

 Instructor of Music Production

 M.M., Northern Arizona University

 - Audio Engineer (Studio)

 - Mix Engineer

 - Composer for Theatre Music

 - Composer for Film, TV or Video Game Music